Tickets & Info

 WHERE TO GET FULL FESTIVAL TICKETS AND OTHER TICKETS

-Full Festival Tickets and punch cards can be bought at Vika, Saga, Klingenberg and Cinemateket from October 19.
+Full Festival Tickets and punch cards can be bought at Vika, Saga, Klingenberg and Cinemateket.
 A valid student I.D. must be presented when purchasing a Full Festival Ticket with student discount.
 Student passes are therefore not available online.

 Single tickets to select screenings can be bought online or in the cinema where the film will be shown.